-Most likely, many of those talent shows featured ventriloquists—a word of Latin derivation that literally means to “speak from the stomach.”
-The Greeks called it “gastromancy” – but no matter what you call it, ventriloquism can be an odd and sometimes unsettling stage act.
+Most likely, many of those talent shows, staged competitions, and even beauty pageants would have featured ventriloquists—a word of Latin derivation that literally means to “speak from the stomach.”
+The Greeks called it “gastromancy”—but no matter what you call it, even the very best ventriloquist acts can be odd and unsettling at times, so when we ran across this vintage photograph of a beautiful ventriloquist performing in a fabulous dress with the words “talent pageant” gently scrolled along the back of the photo, we knew we had to give it a home.

 And find out the story behind the image.